-The Head of Careers and Heads of House will assist Year 12 students and parents with decisions about courses and pathways.
-Parents are encouraged to contact either the Head of Careers or their son's Head of House if they would like assistance.
+The Careers Office and Heads of House will assist Year 12 students and parents with decisions about courses and pathways.
+Parents are encouraged to contact either the Head of Career Development or their son's Head of House if they would like assistance.